bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-02-Migration-to-k8s-part-two.markdown

 {% endhighlight %}

-### If Oracle database are used
+### If you are using Oracle database

-For web application you should add this driver in dockerfile to
+For the web application, you should add this driver in dockerfile to

 {% highlight docker %}
     ADD path-to-repo/ojdbc8.jar /usr/local/tomcat/lib